CAMB-DSbD/tee-morello-performance-experiments/README.md

 # 1. Experiments set up

-To run the experiments reported in this document, we use for Morello Boards connected as shown in Figure 1.
+To run the experiments reported in this document, we use four Morello Boards connected as shown in Figure 1.

 *  Three local Morello Boards are physically located in